 Ninnu, on the other hand, went on to create the fabulous Finnish-language AntroBlogi together with Suvi Jaakkola launched in 2015.
 I had the tremendous honour to act as its other editor-in-chief in 2015 and 2016 (together with Timo Kallinen) and thus follow the amazing work of the team that Ninnu and Suvi assembled – which today continues to thrive.

 Differing from Allegra Lab, AntroBlogi has set a non-scholarly popular audience as its target.
 It has been remarkable in its success to reach this elusive demographic: it reaches up to tens of thousands of people through its social media channels with individual posts, engaging further in such experiments as videos, event live tweeting and the production of anthropological educational material.

 This success belongs entirely to the AntroBlogi team – yet I take pleasure in knowing that Allegra’s spirit lives also in AntroBlogi via Ninnu and other team members who have at some point joined the production of Allegralaboratory.net.

 To return to the path of Allegralaboratory.net, in 2014 we were pleased to welcome Antonio De Lauri into the team.
-Antonio went onto write some of Allegra’s most read posts including the 30 Essential Books in Anthropology – which received also criticism – and Bourgeois Knowledge.
+Antonio went onto write some of Allegra’s most read posts including Bourgeois Knowledge.
+He also kicked off the small-scale survey, together with Luigi Achille among others, that resulted in enormously popular 30 Essential Books in Anthropology – a list which received also criticism and spurred up debate.